FSRA Stakeholder Advisory Committee for Property & Casualty (P&C) Insurance

 Appointments to the P&C Insurance SAC will be made through an open nomination process posted online.
 Selections will be made by FSRA, based in part on the experience of the individuals who are put forward, their role in the sector they represent and other factors that FSRA may determine are relevant.

-The P&C Insurance SAC will have a target membership of fourteen stakeholder members of which up to three are intended to be consumers and the remainder will represent regulated entities, associations of regulated entities or professionals working in regulated entities (based on qualifications set out in Appendix 1).
+The P&C Insurance SAC will have a target membership of fourteen stakeholder members representing regulated entities, associations of regulated entities or professionals working in regulated entities (based on qualifications set out in Appendix 1).
 FSRA can choose to add or remove any member of the SAC at any time and a SAC member may resign by giving written notice.

-FSRA is looking for members for an initial one-year term commencing in November 2019 and this term may be renewed by FSRA for one additional year to allow membership to be staggered to provide continuity to the Committee.
+FSRA is looking for members for a two-year term commencing in Spring 2022 and this term may be renewed by FSRA for one additional year to allow membership to be staggered to provide continuity to the Committee.